-The local area leverages partner programs to provide more customer services and wraparound services.
+The local area leverages partner programs, services and resources to provide more customer services and wraparound services.
 The local area, in partnership with entities carrying out core programs, will expand access to employment, training, education and supportive services for eligible individuals by identifying any possible barriers and addressing them in a way that is most beneficial for the customer.
-In addition, KCC services will be promoted on an ongoing basis and an Outreach Plan has been created.
+Beyond Core Partners, the WDB will leverage other community resources as well to provide access to employment, training and supportive services for those with barriers to employment.
+The WDB works with key workforce partners to determine high demand careers and available employment opportunities.
+In addition, KCC services will be promoted on an on-going basis and an Outreach Plan has been created.
 See Attachment 1